SolraBizna/ars-emu/README.md

 Ways in which the ARS's limitations are somewhat laxer than a typical 8-bit system:

-- CPU is clocked *very* fast by 8-bit console standards (12.285MHz)
+- CPU is clocked *very* fast by 8-bit console standards (12.273MHz)
-- Memory is plentiful (see table below)
+- RAM is plentiful (see table below)
 - 3-bit sprites rather than the usual 2-bit ones (allowing Mega Man like sprites with ease)
 - No limit on sprites per scanline (which I **EARNED** by careful design and wanton wasting of gates!)